BioSchemas/bioschemas.github.io/pages/_tutorials/community/taxon.md

 }
 {% endhighlight %}

 Other recommended or optional information can be added to the description.
-It is recommended to link a Taxon to its **parent taxon** by means of the `schema:parentTaxon` property, and optionally to its **child taxa** with `schema:childTaxon`.
+In particualr, it is recommended to link a Taxon to its **parent taxon** by means of the `schema:parentTaxon` property, and optionally to its **child taxa** with `schema:childTaxon`.
 The `schema:isBasedOn` property can be used to refer to an article that described the taxon.

-A good pratice is to link a Taxon to its counterparts in third-party taxonomic registers like the [NBCI taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy), or data agregators like [GBIF](https://www.gbif.org/) or [Catalog of Life](https://www.catalogueoflife.org/), using the `schema:sameAs` property and/or `schema:identifier` property with a `schema:PropertyValue` as an object, such that people would know exactly what taxon you refer to.
+Furthermore, a good pratice is to link a Taxon to its counterparts in third-party taxonomic registers like the [NBCI taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy), or data agregators like [GBIF](https://www.gbif.org/) or [Catalog of Life](https://www.catalogueoflife.org/), using the `schema:sameAs` property and/or `schema:identifier` property with a `schema:PropertyValue` as an object, such that people would know exactly what taxon you refer to.

 ### TaxonName

 Some databases (e.g. [Zoobank](https://zoobank.org/), [IPNI](https://www.ipni.org/) and [Mycobank](https://www.mycobank.org/)) describe specifically _scientific names_ but do not keep track of how names are assigned to taxa, such that they would be poorly supported by the use of the Taxon profile.
-In such cases, the [**TaxonName**](/profile/TaxonName) profile is better suited to markup the resources of these taxonomic names registries.
+In such cases, the [**TaxonName**](../../profiles/TaxonName) profile is more relevant to markup the resources of these taxonomic names registries.

 A TaxonName essentially consists of the scientific name (`schema:name`) without authorship nor date that are specified separately (`schema:author`).
 It is also recommended that a TaxonName be assigned a [taxonomic rank](https://en.wikipedia.org/wiki/Taxonomic_rank) (property `schema:taxonRank`).

-Similarly to the description of a Taxon, a good pratice is to link a TaxonName to its counterpart in third-party projects like [Zoobank](https://zoobank.org/) or [IPNI](https://www.ipni.org/) using the `schema:sameAs` property and/or `schema:identifier` property with a `schema:PropertyValue`.
+Similarly to the description of a Taxon, a good pratice is to link a TaxonName to its counterpart in third-party projects like [Zoobank](https://zoobank.org/) or [IPNI](https://www.ipni.org/) using the `schema:sameAs` property and/or `schema:identifier` property with a `schema:PropertyValue` object.

-Furthermore, the TaxonName profile may be used jointly with the Taxon profile when you want to describe a taxon while giving details about the scientific names.
+Furthermore, the TaxonName profile may be used jointly with the Taxon profile when one wants to describe a taxon while giving details about the scientific names.
 To do so, properties `schema:scientificName` and `schema:alternateScientificName` are the counterparts of `schema:name` and `schema:alternateName`, but they take a TaxonName object.

 A simple example would look like this: